RedefiningReality/Cobalt-Strike/README.md

 # Cobalt Strike Resources
 Various resources to enhance Cobalt Strike's functionality and its ability to evade antivirus/EDR detection.
 Includes the custom tooling I used when pursuing the Certified Red Team Lead (CRTL) certification.

+Click [here](https://docs.google.com/presentation/d/1FATzBCzp1nPhXFKdcj9M96Pl1fUjoxNGep6sQr6c-As/) for the PowerPoint I presented at ChiCyberCon in 2024 that summarizes my research.
+I'm open to community suggestions on restructuring or adding content to this PowerPoint.
+Feel free to submit a GitHub issue regarding this.

 For my Red Team Ops I and II cheat sheets, check out my [cheat sheets repo](https://github.com/RedefiningReality/Cheatsheets).

 ### Contents